 An M&A Alternative with Broad-Based Benefits

 What is an employee stock ownership plan?
-At its core, an ESOP is an ERISA-authorized retirement plan that invests in employee securities.
+At its core, an ESOP is an ERISA-authorized retirement plan that invests in employer securities.
 Company stock is either issued or sold to an employee trust.

 As a result, ESOPs enable closely-held companies to sell equity, at an independent valuation, to an employee trust.
 For middle-market firms seeking alternatives to third-party and private equity sales, employee stock ownership plans offer powerful business transition strategies.